How AI Product Photo Relighting Solves the Background-Color-Mismatch Problem in Ecommerce 2026

 💡 Quick-Start Recommendation

-In a world where 93% of shoppers rate visual authenticity as a top priority in their purchase decisions (Salsify 2026), leaving your product images with detectable lighting inconsistencies isn't an aesthetic choice—it's a business risk.
+In a world where category-specific of shoppers rate visual authenticity as a top priority in their purchase decisions (Salsify 2026), leaving your product images with detectable lighting inconsistencies isn't an aesthetic choice—it's a business risk.
 Relighting eliminates that risk.
 It turns your product images from conversion obstacles into conversion engines.

 That's not a small thing.
 In ecommerce, the image is the product.
 Make it look real.